Volume 56 Issue 12 December 2006

 By George Bernard Shaw.
 First published December 5th, 1936, in the Evening Standard.

 Martin Evans looks at the events of 1956 and the French war on terror, both at home and elsewhere, and how this was a turning point for French fortunes in the Algerian War of Independence.

 A recent government initiative suggests Britain is failing in its policies towards children in care.
 Jad Adams explains how similar concerns a hundred years ago lay behind the development of the first children’s ‘village homes’.

 George Bernard Shaw influenced the Abdication Crisis with a short play that has been forgotten in the last seventy years.
-Stanley Weintraub remembers it, and we reproduce it on our website.

 While Hezbollah again hit the headlines during the summer, its historical roots are less familiar.
 Andrew Arsan traces the political emergence of the Shi’a community in Lebanon.